Ethical consumerism: Conscientious consumption

 Conscientious consumerism is when people make a habit of buying goods from ethical companies and avoid impulsive buying from unethical ones, in order to contribute positively in political, social, and environmental ways.
 Such a consumer rationalizes unnecessary and even unwanted consumption by saying that "it's for a good cause."
 As a result, the consumer buys pink ribbons during National Breast Cancer Awareness Month, green products to support the environment, candy and popcorn from school children, greeting cards and gift wrap from charities, and other such often-unwanted objects.
 The consumer avoids considering whether the price offered is fair, whether a small cash donation would be more effective with far less work, or even whether selling the item is consistent with the ostensible mission, such as when sports teams sell candy.

 Some of these efforts are based on concept brands: the consumer is buying an association with women's health or environmental concerns as much as they are buying a tangible product.

 Conscientious consumption involves people who are "more focused on real needs than artificially created craves," such as not continually following trend cycles in consumer industries.

 Conscientious consumerism has become more popular in recent years, with consumers becoming more aware of the impact of their purchases on society and the environment.
 This trend has led to the growth of companies that prioritize corporate social responsibility and ethical practices in their operations to reinforce customer loyalty.
 However, some companies have taken note of this shift towards conscientious consumerism and started deceptive marketing to convey a false impression that their product is environmentally friendly.
 This green marketing tactic is called greenwashing, which is prevalent in the cosmetic industry.
-Greenwashing has a negative impact on consumer trust with brands and cosmetic products that are marketed as green.
+Greenwashing has a negative impact on consumer trust in brands and cosmetic products that are marketed as green.